 Allison started Ethical Canine in Victoria, B.C. in 2013.
 Prior to this she completed an apprenticeship and trained dogs professionally in Vancouver.
 She has worked with both puppies and adult dogs of numerous breeds and has more than 10 years of experience with a wide range of training needs, including challenging behaviour problems.

 Allison is committed to providing practical, humane, individually tailored behaviour solutions to her clients and their dogs.
 She also regularly pursues continuing education from experts in the field of modern animal behaviour modification, and her clients benefit in kind.

-Allison Schaefer is a Registered Veterinary Technologist who graduated from Thompson Rivers University in 2005.
-Her education as a veterinary technician included classes in animal behaviour and a variety of jobs involving dogs in veterinary hospitals and the BCSPCA.
-She completed a professional dog training apprenticeship in Vancouver, where she taught a wide range of classes from Puppy Kindergarten to Reactive Dog.
-Allison lives at home with her rescued dog Marlo, and she continues to learn from him every day.
+Allison is a Registered Veterinary Technologist who graduated from Thompson Rivers University in 2005.
+Her education in the veterinary field provided her a solid background in animal health and behaviour and led to a variety of jobs in veterinary hospitals and at the BCSPCA.

 Allison lives in Sooke with her senior pit bull mix, Marlo, who is her greatest educator in the ways of reactive and fearful dogs, and her Rough Collie Joni, who is her assistant and partner in her training business.
 In 2016 she graduated from the University of Victoria with a Bachelor’s Degree in Philosophy and a minor in Applied Ethics.